-It’s her generosity – of spirit and in action – that has come to mind so very much in the lead up to Christmas day.
-When I was little and my father died, mum was left with very little at all.
+My mother’s generosity – of spirit and in action – came to mind so very much in the lead up to Christmas day.
+When I was small and my father died, mum was left with very little at all.
 She would start paying off the butcher in July for the leg of ham, leg of pork, and enormous turkey she would prepare on Christmas day.

-Two tables would be moved into our lounge room – the dining table and an old Namco kitchen table that had become her sewing table.
-We couldn’t fit them both into the dining room.
+Two tables would be moved into our lounge room – the dining table and an old Namco kitchen table that had become her sewing table – because we couldn’t fit them both into the dining room.
 I would cover them with her best lace table cloths, lay out her silver cutlery that was only ever used for special occasions, add glassware, silver salt and pepper shakers that belonged to my grandmother, and the crackers.
 The chairs were moved in last.

 Mum would sit 20 people down to Christmas lunch.
 The family at that time consisted of five people.
 The other 15 were the “waifs and strays”.
 These were neighbours or friends with no family nearby, or who lived alone.
 Without mum, these people would’ve spent Christmas day alone.
 And of course, in those days, there were no mobile phones or video calls.
 To phone interstate meant booking a trunk call and paying a small fortune…